 - Draining or bad taste in your mouth

 - Any recent dental treatment you feel may be related

 - Pain medication you have taken to help relieve your discomfort

-At our daily morning staff huddle, Dr. Waters will identify a time in the schedule when we can accommodate same day appointments for dental emergencies.
+At our daily morning staff huddle, the dentists will identify a time in the schedule when we can accommodate same day appointments for dental emergencies.
 This way, when you call us, our front office staff is able to book your emergency appointment right away